trvrb/dynamics-practical/README.md

 **Click on the prior for 'clock.rate' (currently highlighted in red).**

 Although including improper priors will not harm parameter estimates, it will adversely impact the ability to do model comparison, and so it is not recommended.
-Here, we still keep a uninformative prior on 'clock.rate', choosing uniform between 0 and 1.
+Here, we still keep an uninformative prior on 'clock.rate', choosing uniform between 0 and 1.

 **Select 'Uniform' from the 'Prior Distribution' dropdown.**

-**Enter 0.0 as a lower-bound and 1.0 as an upper bound.**
+**Enter `0.0` as a lower-bound and `1.0` as an upper bound.**

-We actually have a good expectation from knowledge of RNA virus mutation rates that 'clock.rate' should be around 0.005.
+We actually have a good expectation from knowledge of influenza mutation rates that 'clock.rate' should be near 0.005.
-We include this an initial value to aid convergence.
+We include this as an initial value to aid convergence.

-**Enter 0.005 as an 'Initial value'.**
+**Enter `0.005` as an 'Initial value'.**

 ![beauti_priors_uniform](images/beauti_priors_uniform.png)